Biggest Studs, Duds and Surprises of Washington Redskins' 2017 Season

 It's also worth considering the effect of Washington's myriad of injuries along the offensive line on Davis and his production.
 The revolving door up front has often forced the 6'3", 244-pounder to stay in and block more often, one reason why he's caught just seven passes over his last four games.

-Davis is ageing, but has proved he's durable enough to start every game so far this season.
+Davis is ageing, but he has proved he's durable enough to start every game so far this season.
 This is a veteran presence the Redskins should retain for 2018.

 Dud: Jay Gruden